cjmx/cjmx/src/main/resources/cjmx/help/names.md

 Displays the names of all MBeans whose object names match the specified object name pattern.

     names ['object-name-pattern' [where query-expression]]
-    mbeans from 'object-name-pattern' [where query-expression] names
+    mbeans 'object-name-pattern' [where query-expression] names

  - object-name-pattern - object name pattern conformant to pattern described in http://docs.oracle.com/javase/7/docs/api/javax/management/ObjectName.html
  - query-expression - expression that limits the MBeans selected.
 See "help query" for more information.